CapaCity-Team/EVStationSimulator/README.md

 python main.py
 ```

 This will initiate the simulation.
-After the simulation is complete, the results and analysis will be saved in the [results](data/simulation_result) folder.
+After the simulation is complete, the results and analysis will be saved in the [results](results) folder.
 Each simulation run will be saved in a separate folder with an incremented count, for example:
-- `data/simulation_result/simulation_0`
+- `results/simulation_0`
-- `data/simulation_result/simulation_1`
+- `results/simulation_1`
 - and so on.

 ## Configuration